-Brie is by far my favorite type of cheese.
+Brie cheese has always been my favorite type of cheese.
 Its tangy nuttiness blends perfectly with anything and everything, from sweet to savory.
-This recipe combines the best of all worlds, finding savory in the mushrooms and sweetness with the date and green onion topping.
+In this recipe, we bring together the best of all worlds, finding savory in the mushrooms and sweetness with the date and green onion topping.

 This recipe is just as simple as it is elegant.
 Made with fresh ingredients like rosemary and button mushrooms, these mushrooms make for an incredible appetizer or side dish.